• Home

 I prefer to pile a grain, like farro or buckwheat, high in the middle of a plate, creating almost a mountain.
 Then I layer the seared garlic scapes on top of it, and gently pour the soup around it like a moat.

-I top with chili oil and fresh black pepper and it’s a gorgeous sight to see – until you devour it, of course.
+I top it with chili oil and fresh black pepper and it’s a gorgeous sight to see – until you devour it, of course.

 Looking for other recipe ideas?